RedTheHusky/MuzzledFox22/README.md

+This is the last commit as the new version will be using JDA5 and between JDA4 and JDA5 there is huge changes.

 Files of Discord bot named Muzzled Fox shared so the community can help in improving the bot.
 Lets work toggether. :3

 <br />Notes: